 Introduction

-- Match Garmin Fishfinder models to your fishing type and target species
+- Match Garmin Fishfinder models to your specific fishing type and target species

-- Understand key features like sonar frequency, transducer types, screen size, GPS, and chart compatibility
+- Understand essential features including sonar frequency, transducer types, screen size, GPS, and chart compatibility

-- See real-life use cases for freshwater, saltwater, kayak, and ice fishing
+- Explore real-world use cases for freshwater, saltwater, kayak, and ice fishing

-Let’s break it all down so you can make a confident, informed purchase that helps you fish smarter—not harder.
+Let’s break it down so you can make an informed decision, helping you fish smarter, not harder.

 1. Garmin Fishfinder Series Overview